Site Recovery Manager FAQ

 Is Site Recovery Manager compatible with storage virtualization solutions?

 Site Recovery Manager is designed to work with all devices that present themselves as storage targets and can replicate their underlying storage.
 Many storage- virtualization solutions can operate in this manner.
 For Site Recovery Manager to work with a given storage- virtualization device, a storage replication adapter must be available for that device.
-The Storage Partner Compatibility Matrix Compatibility Matrixes for vCenter Site Recovery Manager 6.0 includes a complete list of supported storage virtualization solutions.
+The Storage Partner Compatibility Matrixes for Site Recovery Manager includes a complete list of supported storage virtualization solutions.

 Does Site Recovery Manager support NFS arrays?